Rod McAllister

 Roderick Iain McAllister RIBA FRSA is a British architect and film-maker.

 McAllister read architecture at Girton College, Cambridge and University of Liverpool Schools of Architecture.
-He was a founding partner of King McAllister with Dave King, Liverpool; principal of McAllister Co and McAlllister ADF, London; lecturer at Liverpool School of Architecture and visiting professor at University of Rome La Sapienza and was a partner of Sheppard Robson, London 2003–14.
+He was a founding partner of King McAllister with Dave King, Liverpool; principal of McAllister Co and McAllister ADF, London; lecturer at Liverpool School of Architecture and visiting professor at University of Rome La Sapienza and was a partner of Sheppard Robson, London 2003–14.